BellaGerald/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.

+AI tools like ChatGPT can play a valuable role in learning data analytics by acting as an on-demand tutor and problem-solving assistant.
+ChatGPT can help explain complex concepts, provide step-by-step solutions to analytics problems, and offer insights into best practices for analyzing data.
+While ChatGPT is highly capable, my expectation for it is to complement, not replace, my hands-on practice and critical thinking.

 ---

 ### 2. **Data Task: Sorting in Pivot Charts**